Open-Up/contributions-check-list/README.md

 **REST API for administration**

+James exposes the **web-admin** REST API for administation.
+We intend to improve it, and add features.

  - Error handling in a REST API https://issues.apache.org/jira/browse/JAMES-2314
  - Add a web API for document re-indexing https://issues.apache.org/jira/browse/JAMES-2152
  - Better display emails in WebAdmin https://issues.apache.org/jira/browse/JAMES-2321